Super easy Prawn Tacos with Red Pepper Slaw. Come together in under 30 minutes and full of fresh zingy flavour.

 - 1 avocado

 - salt to taste

-Place the prawns in a bowl and cover with the olive oil, herbs and spices.
-Mix with a spon to make sure they are evenly coated with seasoning.
+- Place the prawns in a bowl and cover with the olive oil, herbs and spices.
+Mix with a spoon to make sure they are evenly coated with seasoning.
 Pop them back in the fridge while you prep the slaw.